 Alien Case Files:Fast Walkers Alien and UFO Encounters

+The Pan-STARRS1 Telescope is located on Halealakalā in Maui, Hawaii.
 The dome of the observatory is seen standing open at sunset to prepare for a night of observations.